Vidrimers/gulp-webpack-4-pug-scss-static-website/README.md

 # Project guide of webpack-4-pug-scss-static-website

-Frontend scaffolding tool based on Webpack 4 using pug, SCSS, JSON-server
+Frontend scaffolding tool based on Gulp 4 and Webpack 4 using pug, SCSS, JSON-server

 ## Installation